PsyTeachR/reprores-v2/docs/01-intro.md

 Start up help in a browser using the function `help.start()`.

-If a function is in <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> or a loaded <a class='glossary' target='_blank' title='A group of R functions.' href='https://psyteachr.github.io/glossary/p#package'>package</a>, you can use the `help("function_name")` function or the `?function_name` shortcut to access the help file.
+If a function is in <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages.' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> or a loaded <a class='glossary' target='_blank' title='A group of R functions.' href='https://psyteachr.github.io/glossary/p#package'>package</a>, you can use the `help("function_name")` function or the `?function_name` shortcut to access the help file.
 If the package isn't loaded, specify the package name as the second argument to the help function.

 ```r